redwoodjs/redwoodjs-com-archive/TUTORIAL.md

       </header>
       <main>
         <p>
           This site was created to demonstrate my mastery of Redwood: Look on my works, ye mighty, and despair!
         </p>
         <Link to={routes.home()}>Return home</Link>
       </main>
     </>
-  );
+  )
-};
+}

-export default AboutPage;
+export default AboutPage
 ```

 Great!
 Try that out in the browser and verify you can get back and forth.